 Although there is no cure, there are treatment options for symptoms of ALS.
 Individuals who have received a medical diagnosis of ALS have, on average, two to five years from the time of the diagnosis.

-The progression of ALS varies with each individual.
-Regular advances in research and healthcare are supporting longer lifespans and more productive lives for a lot of patients.
 More than half of those affected live at least three years after diagnosis.
 Twenty percent will live five years or more, and almost ten percent will live over ten years.

 Riluzole, an oral medication that modestly slows the progression of ALS in some people, is one treatment option for patients with ALS.
 The exact mechanism for riluzole is unknown; however, researchers believe that it blocks the release of glutamate from nerve cells.
 Glutamate is a neurotransmitter that is used to relay messages between nerve cells.
 It is believed that there is an excess of glutamate in individuals with ALS, and this build up damages nerve cells and affects the way they communicate.